£1.6bn contract for Royal Navy support ships awarded to UK consortium

 The £1.6 billion contract will see final assembly for the three vessels – each the length of two Premier League football pitches – take place at Harland & Wolff’s shipyard in Belfast.

+The MoD said the agreement would allow for key skills and technology to be transferred from the Cadiz yard of Navantia, which it described as a world-leading auxiliary shipbuilder.

+But unions said that it would mean most of the high-value work and the intellectual property going overseas.

-They will be built to an entirely British design by Bath-based BMT which forms the rest of the Team Resolute consortium along with Navantia UK.
+The MoD said the three 216-metre Fleet Solid Support (FSS) ships will be built to an entirely British design by Bath-based BMT which forms the rest of the Team Resolute consortium.

+The “majority” of the blocks and modules for the ships will be constructed at Harland & Wolff in Belfast and Appledore in Devon, with components manufactured at centres in Methil in Fife and Arnish on the Isle of Lewis.

 Defence Secretary Ben Wallace said the announcement was a “significant boost” to the UK shipbuilding industry.